 Clear acrylic or water‑based sealer Creates the protective layer that secures the drills

-When You May Not Need to Seal Diamond Painting
+When You Don’t Need to Seal

-Does Sealing Diamond Painting Reduce Sparkle?
+Does Sealing Reduce Sparkle?

 FAQ